fatfish-lab/aquarium-documentation/src/web/workspaces/timeline.md

 If you want to display more days in the calendar, you can expand the size of the column called "Timeline", by dragging the handle located at the end of the column.

-## Expand and reduce your tasks
+## Grow and shrink your tasks

-By hovering a task, you can expand or reduce its duration.
+By hovering a task, you can grow or shrink its duration.
 Grab the handle located at the beginning or the end of the task and drag it to the desired date.

 Checkout [general information about workspace](/web/workspaces) to know how to filter, sort, and group your data.

+## Setup recurring tasks

+By selecting tasks, you can setup there recurrence.
+Select `Set recurrence` from the [bufferzone](./index.md#bufferzone).

+From this interface, you can define if the task need to repeat every day of the week, starting from a specific date, and for how long.
+You can also define it's daily duration.

+If you enable `Replace existing timeline`, the task's timeline will be replaced by the new recurrence.
+If you disable it, the recurrence will be added to the existing timeline.